19hours/sg-statutes/Acts/Accountants Act.md

 ### Power to proceed with complaint notwithstanding complainant’s withdrawal

-42\.—(1) The Oversight Committee may, if it thinks fit, direct that a complaint against a public accountant, an accounting corporation or an accounting firm be proceeded with at an inquiry of a Complaints Committee or a formal inquiry of a Disciplinary Committee notwithstanding that the complainant may have withdrawn the complaint at any time before or after the appointment of the Complaints Committee or Disciplinary Committee.
+42\.—(1) The Oversight Committee may, if it thinks fit, direct that a complaint against a public accountant, an accounting corporationor an accounting firm be proceeded with at an inquiry of a Complaints Committee or a formal inquiry of a Disciplinary Committee notwithstanding that the complainant may have withdrawn the complaint at any time before or after the appointment of the Complaints Committee or Disciplinary Committee.

 (2) Where the Oversight Committee has made a direction under subsection (1), the complaint shall be proceeded with as if it had originated as information which the Oversight Committee had, on its own motion, referred to the Registrar for review under section 41(2).

 ### Conviction final and conclusive

 43\.
-In any proceedings instituted under this Part against a public accountant, an accounting corporation or an accounting firm arising from his or its conviction of a criminal offence, the Registrar, the Oversight Committee, a Complaints Committee, a Disciplinary Committee and the High Court on appeal from any order of the Oversight Committee, shall accept the conviction as final and conclusive unless —
+In any proceedings instituted under this Part against a public accountant, an accounting corporationor an accounting firm arising from his or its conviction of a criminal offence, the Registrar, the Oversight Committee, a Complaints Committee, a Disciplinary Committee and the High Court on appeal from any order of the Oversight Committee, shall accept the conviction as final and conclusive unless —

 (a) it is subject to review or appeal that has not yet been determined;